Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NFL divisional round, more

-Underdog promo code CBSSPORTS2: $75 new user bonus for NFL divisional round matchups on Thursday, January 15
+Underdog promo code CBSSPORTS2: $75 new user bonus for NFL divisional round, more on Friday, January 16

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-The 2026 NFL divisional round playoffs get underway with two matchups on Saturday and two on Sunday, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+The 2026 NFL playoffs continue with four NFL divisional round playoff matchups, including two on Saturday and two on Sunday, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
 Among the more intriguing games are Brock Purdy and the San Francisco 49ers against Sam Darnold and the Seattle Seahawks on Saturday night, which can be played on the best DFS apps.
-Also on the docket are nine NBA games on Thursday, college hoops action and more.
+Also on the slate are six NBA games on Friday, college hoops action and more.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.